QOAA men's ice hockey tournament: Collegiate only

 Sometime between 1953 and 1955, the league changed its name from CIAU to QOAA (Quebec-Ontario Athletic Association).
 This was also the time when most Canadian colleges ended their senior-level play and focused solely on playing other colleges.
-The QOAA didn't seem to take much notice, as their membership and scheduling didn't change, for the next several years.
+The QOAA didn't seem to take much notice, as their membership and scheduling didn't change for the next several years.
 Queen's briefly returned in 1960 but the conference saw its biggest change yet two seasons later.
 1962 brought four new colleges to the league, swelling its ranks to eight teams.
-The QUAA divided itself into east and west divisions but geography had little bearing on the allocation.
+The QOAA divided itself into east and west divisions but geography had little bearing on the allocation.
 The original 4 teams were all placed in the East division while the newer teams found themselves in the west.
 This situation lasted for two seasons before Ontario Agricultural ended its program as the college was being merged into the University of Guelph.
 The year off saw the QOAA abandon the division format and, since each team played the others twice during the season, no playoff was used for 1964.
 Curiously, Toronto, as conference champion, declined to participate in the national tournament, which was in its second year of existence that season, and the bid was instead given to Montreal.
 The following year, Guelph joined the conference along with Western Ontario.
 While the conference remained one division, a 4-team playoff was instituted.
 However, prior to the start of the postseason, all four school indicated that they did not want to participate in the national tournament and the conference did not send a representative in 1965.
 In 1966 the conference did not hold a postseason tournament but the member schools did drop their opposition to taking part in the University Cup.
 The next season, with enough lead time, the QOAA tournament returned.

 In 1968, with the addition of three more schools, the conference was once more split into two divisions.
 The playoff was rearranged so that the winners of each division would play the second place team of the opposing division in the semifinals.
 The conference and format remained unchanged for the next 5 years.
 In 1971, a sizable shit occurred where the three conferences that spanned Ontario and Quebec were rearranged along provincial lines.
 The new conferences were the Ontario University Athletic Association and the Quebec University Athletic Association.